knkr1/blexjack/README.md

 1. OOP Based
 2. Anti-Cheat
 3. Can handle various scenarios (Such as a player leaving mid game)
+4. Table template is easily modifiable, you can do any type of table with small configurations.

 ## Future Plan